drinksandco/symfony-console-ui/README.md

 * 🪟 Windows:

-> If you try it open us an issue to let us know your experience :
+> If you try it, you are encouraged to make a GitHub issue to let us know your experience :

 ## Features